The key is to have fun with it and let your inner artist run free.

 A Butterfly Emoji

-Earlier this year, makeup artists took to TikTok to recreate emoji looks.
+Last year, makeup artists took to TikTok to recreate emoji looks.
 This Halloween, try your hand at recreating the butterfly emoji on your face.
-Supalo recommends using water based paints by Moon Creations for the butterfly design.
+Supalo recommends using water-based paints by Moon Creations for the butterfly design.
 For her take on the butterfly emoji, “I went in with a finer-tipped brush and started with my outline.
 Then, I went in with the solid color and added more of the finer details on top of the blue on my face.”
 Makeup Revolution’s Precision Paint Brush set “works great for detailed work like this!” she says.

 Play with Glittery Googly Eyes like Katy Perry